alpescraft/alpescraft-videos/Readme.md

 Handle post-production in an automated fashion.
 Joining video track, slides track and sound track(s) is done by using file dates in order to sync the various sources.

-All you need to do is to specify the start and end time of the main video
+All you need to do is to specify the start and end time of the main video.
+Given that you all recording devices are time-synced, for instance by connecting them to the same wifi.

 # Rationale
 Post productions allows for a lot more error recovery in case something went wrong.